The Best Design and Architecture: Uncovering Rome’s opulent baroque architecture

 Typified by Bernini and Borromini, the sinuously flowing designs and motifs still seem extraordinary and brave even today.
 The buildings, as so often in the late 16th and early 17th centuries, that still stand proud as the pinnacle of the Baroque, were the churches, with the style seen as a tribute to the glory of the Roman Catholic church.

 At Rocco Forte Hotels there has always been an emphasis on strong design and theatrical elegance.
-Nowhere more so than Hotel de la Ville, which celebrates the Grand Tour’s history and thirst for knowledge, making it the perfect base from which to explore the opulence of Rome’s great baroque architecture.
+Nowhere more so than Hotel de la Ville and Hotel de Russie, which celebrate the Grand Tour’s history and thirst for knowledge, making it the perfect base from which to explore the opulence of Rome’s great baroque architecture.

 Chiesa del Santissimo Nome di Gesù all'Argentina